COVID-19 pandemic helps spur $17 million in funding for Seattle company Tasso’s home blood testing devices

 “I think the pandemic has really caused a fundamental shift in the way that people are thinking of services such as these,” Tasso co-founder and CEO Ben Casavant said ahead of his company’s Wednesday announcement of the better-than-expected haul from its latest funding round.
 “It really just changed the importance around this.”

-Though the telemedicine market last year was valued at $6.61 billionand patients can meet with their physicians over video, most people still must drive to a hospital or laboratory for basic blood tests.
+Though the telemedicine market last year was valued at $6.61 billion and patients can meet with their physicians over video, most people still must drive to a hospital or laboratory for basic blood tests.
 Tasso, founded in 2011 by Casavant and Erwin Berthier, hopes to rapidly change that by using the new funding to ramp up production of its clinical-grade Tasso OnDemand testing kits — both at its current Interbay production facility and a soon-to-be-announced expanded site nearby.

 Tasso has grown from 12 to 35 employees since January and anticipates reaching 100 later this year.